Saudi stock market soars after billion dollar IPO - ExBulletin

 Saudi stock market soars after billion dollar IPO

-The Saudi Tadawul group made its commercial debut in Riyadh after the exchange raised $ 1 billion in an initial public offering.
+Saudi Tadawul Group surged to its trading debut after the exchange raised $ 1 billion, marking the largest IPO since Euronext IPO in 2014.

+Shares rose as much as 22% on Wednesday on bets that vibrant Middle Eastern stock markets will attract more private company listings and cash from investors around the world.

+The kingdom’s IPO pipeline is “deeper than ever,” CEO Khalid al Hussan said in an interview with Bloomberg Television.
+“It will be even better next year,” he said, adding that technology, healthcare and education companies are among the new entrants to the market.

-The shares opened at 115.4 rials before climbing 21% to 126.6 rials.
-Tadawul priced the IPO at 105 rials per share, the top of an indicative range, after attracting 458 billion riyals ($ 122 billion) in investor orders.
+Tadawul’s shares were trading up 12% at 117 riyals at 2:12 p.m. in Riyadh.
+The company priced the IPO at 105 rials, the top of an indicative range, after attracting 458 billion riyals ($ 122 billion) in orders from investors.

-The IPO, the kingdom’s second largest this year after ACWA Power International’s $ 1.2 billion listing in October, comes as Middle Eastern countries step up efforts to sell shares of companies and increase liquidity in the stock markets.
+The IPO, the kingdom’s second largest this year after ACWA Power International’s $ 1.2 billion IPO in October, comes as Middle Eastern countries step up efforts to sell shares of private companies and increase the liquidity of their stock markets.

-Saudi Arabia has been the leader in the region, with quotes from the Internet services unit of ACWA Power and Saudi Telecom Co.s.
+Saudi Arabia has been the leader in the region, with listings for ACWA Power’s and Saudi Telecom Co.’s internet services unit – both attracting overwhelming demand from investors and increasing the daily limit first. trading day.
 Abu Dhabi has also seen an IPO boom, while Dubai has announced plans to list a dozen state-owned companies.

+The Saudi benchmark index was in tears this year, extending its gains from 2021 to 37% in October.
+But recently it slashed its lead as the emergence of the omicron variant strained global investor sentiment.

+Across the globe, early share sales have exploded thanks to abundant liquidity and vibrant stock markets, raising a record $ 616 billion so far this year, although cracks have started to appear in recent months. as inflationary pressures weigh on equities.

 Sources